nazariyv/blog/posts/implication.md

 | F   | **T** | **T?**            |
 | F   | **F** | **F?**            |

 What does this mean?
-It means that holistically our connective says: "Q whatever is P" or equivalently, quite literally, just "Q", and that's hardly useful.
+It means that holistically our connective says: "$Q$ whatever is $P$" or equivalently, quite literally, just "$Q$", and that's hardly useful.
 Again, this isn't the right configuration.
-Alright, perhaps we should pick True for the last row.
+Alright, perhaps we should pick true for the last row.

 | $P$ | $Q$ | $P \Rightarrow Q$ |
 | --- | --- | ----------------- |